- Ride with a maximum of 8 guests (plus a number of local farmers and guides)

 Your tour will begin the following morning.

-Day 2 2: REYKJAVIK TO LOCAL FARMPick up between 09:00 – 10:00 from your hotel in the morning.
-Please be ready at the earliest pick up time.
-Your accommodation might be the first one for pick up and dress already in riding clothes.
+Day 2 2: REYKJAVIK TO LOCAL FARMPick up between 8:30:00 – 10:00 depending on your chosen tour, from the BSI (central bus station).
+Please come dressed already in riding clothes.
 Transfer to the farm before meeting your guides and horses.
 Today is your first ride in Iceland, and will be kept short and sweet for you to get used to the land and your horses' paces.

 Depending on your chosen dates, the duration and location of the round-up will vary.
 Landscapes are also different.

 With this sheep round-up, plunge into the life of the Iceland farmers.
 Please note that you need to have a good level of fitness to cope with long hours in the saddle, under sometimes unpredictable weather conditions.
 As participants, you are joining an annual tradition and not a customized riding tour.
 Therefore an open mind, good physical health and the ability to work as a team are essential.
 Expect to be treated as one of the crowd, be prepared to pull your weight each day and enjoy the camaraderie of all those participating.

 There is a lot of diversity on this tour starting with beautiful mountain views from the wide Öxarfjörður Fjord.
 The Peninsula of Melrakkaslétta, which stretches almost to the Arctic Circle, is a paradise for birdwatchers and people with geological interest.
 Gather the sheep from Núpasveitafréttur and Melrakkaslétta peninsula and drive them into Katastaða communal sheepfold so the farmers can sort out their flock and take them to their farms.

 > Rangarvallaafrettur - 6 days riding